-Current projects of the research group focus on different aspects of the Aspergillus lifecycle, such as fungal virulence determinants for invasive aspergillosis, the pathogen-host interaction during haematogenous dissemination, and the extant sexual cycle of A. fumigatus; moreover, methods and tools are constantly developed and improved with the aim to enhance means of Aspergillus molecular biology.
+Current projects of the research group focus on different aspects of the Aspergillus lifestyle, such as fungal virulence determinants for invasive aspergillosis, the pathogen-host cellular interaction, and the extant sexual cycle of A. fumigatus; moreover, methods and tools are developed and improved with the aim to enhance means of Aspergillus molecular biology:

 As environmental saprobe and opportunistic pathogen, A. fumigatus strictly relies on growth at the site of infection.
 Among the fungal traits that support host invasion, assimilation of sulfur, biosynthesis of aromatic amino acids, extracellular proteolysis and uptake of breakdown products, purine catabolism, or fluoride export are studied on the molecular level.